 Renewals.
 Applications for renewals of licenses shall be made in writing by the holders of the licenses and shall be accompanied by the deposit of a fee of one dollar ($1.00) per trailer space and shall contain any change in the information submitted since the original license was issued or the latest renewal granted.

 All licenses issued under this Chapter shall be for a period of one (1) year.
-All annual licenses shall begin of July first (1st) of each year.
+All annual licenses shall begin on July 1 of each year.

 A temporary license, upon written request therefor, shall be issued by the Building Official, for every mobile home park in existence on July 10, 1989, permitting the mobile home park to be operated during the period after July 10, 1989, in accordance with such conditions as the Building Official may require.